-Should I integrate my CCTV with my other security systems?
+5. Should I integrate my CCTV with my other security systems?

 When integrated with an intruder alarm, your CCTV system can be set to record images at a higher resolution when the alarm is set or activated.
 When integrated with an access control system, CCTV can provide additional visual verification that a person has authorised access.

-What accreditation or references should I look for in a CCTV installer?
+6. What accreditation or references should I look for in a CCTV installer?